SiliconLabs/wiseconnect/docs/software-reference/manuals/siwx91x-software-reference-manual.md

 > **Note:**
 >* SiWx917 has an integrated on-chip transmit/receive (T/R) switch.
 This Internal RF Switch configuration uses internal logic present in the IC, and GPIOs are not needed.
 RF_BLE_TX (8dbm) mode is not supported in this configuration.
 >* VC1, VC2, and VC3 are control voltage pins of the radio frequency (RF) switch.
-Please see the Reference Schematics for details.
+See the Reference Schematics for details.
+>* ULP_GPIO_0, ULP_GPIO_4, and ULP_GPIO_5 are reserved for TA when an external RF switch is used.
+Configuring these pins in the application may negatively impact RF performance.
+These GPIOs will be reserved only if the IC/Module has an onboard antenna.

 ### Preprocessor Macros

 #### SLI_SI91X_MCU_ENABLE_RAM_BASED_EXECUTION

-Enable this macro in order to execute selected WiSeConnect SDK files from RAM.
+Enable this macro to execute selected WiSeConnect SDK files from RAM.
 This is required to achieve atomicity during the simulataneous access of the flash by both the MCU and NWP.

 This is necessary in the following scenarios:
 * Wireless de-initialization,